 Now fast forward a few months to the Winter Olympics, and the two teams are set to face each other again.
 Although the line might open at something similar to the above, it can move in response to public betting.

 Now, sports betting is very popular in the UK, even though curling is not especially.
 There are also 66 million people there, and lots of betting interest in the Olympics.
 Plus, everyone wants to support their own country’s athletes.

 By contrast, there are around 5 million people in Norway.

 With a lot more action on the UK, we could easily imagine the line at the Olympics ending up looking like this:

 Now Norway are still favorites, but there is way more value on betting on them.
 This would be a classic time to bet against public hype, and bet on Norway with their artificially reduced odds.

 No matter what sport you are betting on, analyzing the teams and individual players is important.
 With curling, the most important player to consider is the skipper or skip.

 The skip is the last player to throw for each team and the tactical leader of their team.

 Just like a quarterback in football, every skip has different skills and weaknesses, and different styles of play.
 Analyzing how these styles match up and go a long way to predicting how the match will develop.

 Some skips prefer a more chaotic game, with the potential for swings in scoring, while others are more defensive.
-Identifying these trends allow you to make informed predictions, and place a suitable bet.
+Identifying these trends allows you to make informed predictions, and place a suitable bet.